MolBioMedUAB/EMDA/TO-DO.md

 - [ ] Add a method to EMDA class to check if selections are correct within the different vairants/replicas
 - [ ] Add async features to run method
 - [ ] Add print statistic method to Measure to print avg of value (for dist and similar) and sd.
+- [ ] Add unwrap option when a variant/replica is loaded

 ## PER SECTION
 ### ADD_CONTACTS